OSVR/OSVR-ART/README.md

-#OSVR-ART plugin
+# OSVR-ART plugin

-Usage instructions :
+## Usage instructions

 Before loading the plugin, open DTrack2 software:

 1. Make sure that one or more bodies are calibrated and tracked
 2. Output settings: Send to -> this computer.
-Port 5000 (make sure that your system doesn’t use or block this port)
+Port 5000 (make sure that your system doesn't use or block this port)

 Make a note of the IP address of the tracking system and specify it in `serverHost` parameter in server config and specify port (if different from 5000) in `dataPort` parameter.
 By default plugin will use `192.168.0.1` and port `5000`.